VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

 20. Given `256 >> 2`, when evaluated, then result is 64.
 21. Given `-1 >>> 24`, when evaluated, then result is 255
     (unsigned right shift, treating as uint32).
+22. Given `3 <=> 5`, when evaluated, then result is -1.
+23. Given `5 <=> 5`, when evaluated, then result is 0.
+24. Given `7 <=> 2`, when evaluated, then result is 1.
+25. Given `'abc' <=> 'def'`, when evaluated, then result is -1 (string comparison).
+26. Given `'hello' instanceof String`, when evaluated, then result is true.
+27. Given `42 instanceof Integer`, when evaluated, then result is true.
+28. Given `[1,2] instanceof List`, when evaluated, then result is true.
+29. Given `'hello' instanceof Integer`, when evaluated, then result is false.
+30. Given `42 !instanceof String`, when evaluated, then result is true.

 ### D4: Evaluate additional string/list methods